Funding

 Agnes Hunter Trust

-Following a policy review in 2023, the Trustees have decided to focus on one key area of funding: offering grants to charities that support disabled people in Scotland.
+Following a policy review, the Trustees have decided to focus on one key area of funding: offering grants to charities that support disabled people in Scotland.
+The next round of grants will open in early August, with grant award decisions made at the end of November.

 • Status: Recurring